Purchase a reproduction of this item on VintageMaineImages.com.

 A group of eight men from Boston formed the Pejepscot Proprietors land company in 1714 when they acquired Richard Wharton's land parcels including the towns now known as Brunswick, Topsham, Harpswell, and Lewiston.
 The Proprietors promoted settlement and sold the land at a profit for the benefit of shareholders.

-This is a 1738 map of the area around Brunswick, commissioned by the Pejepscot Company.
-The area is bounded on the northeast by the Androscoggin River and Merrymeeting Bay, and on the northwest by the former North Yarmouth town line.
+This 1738 map of the area around Brunswick was commissioned by the Pejepscot Proprietors.
+The area is bounded on the northeast by the Androscoggin River and Merrymeeting Bay, and on the northwest by Bunganuc Creek, the former North Yarmouth town line.

 This map is marked #7.
 Scale [1:31,680] 160 rods = 1 inch.

 Please post your comment below to share with others.
 If you'd like to privately share a comment or correction with MMN staff, please use this form.